What is Dobbin Day?

 To continue the tradition, each year Acorn Class (reception) and Oak Class (year 6) go to St Andrew's Church for a special service.
 Parishioners are also welcome to join us for the service.
 The service is held close to the anniversary of William Stanley's death.

-This year the service was held on Thursday 23rd February.
+This year the service was on Thursday 22nd February.

 Text of plaque in modern English: